MAAF for Individual Artists

 - Final Report Deadline: January 31, 2024

-- For completion support for an in-progress media artwork, the proposed project must be in the final stages of creation (at least 75 percent), and ready for completion.
+- MAAF supports the completion of new work, and the public presentation of recently completed work.
+For public presentation support in calendar 2023, your project must have been completed in 2022.
+For completion support for an in-progress media artwork, the proposed project must be in the final stages of creation (at least 75 percent) at the time of application, and ready for completion within the 2023 calendar year.

 - Artists must reside in New York State.